 Your accommodation: Lakefront Lodge

-Stylish self contained motel units less than one minute walk from Te Anau Lakefront.
-Close to shops, cafes and restaurants.Driving distance and time (approximate) for this leg: 396 kms / 246 miles : 5.0 hours
+Stylish self-contained motel units less than a minute walk from Te Anau Lakefront.
+Enjoy a close walk to shops, cafes and restaurants.Driving distance and time (approximate) for this leg: 396 kms / 246 miles : 5.0 hours

 Get up close and personal with Milford Sound on a leisurely cruise of this spectacular fiord.
 From thundering waterfalls to sky-high mountains to lush rainforests, Milford has it all.
 Experience the spray of a waterfall as you cruise close to sheer rock faces.
 Informative, participative and relaxed, this is the perfect way to experience Milford Sound to the fullest.